-The City's annual rates income represents 43.0% of Income from Continuing Operations (as reflected in the attached schedules of this plan).
-CBD business rates represent approximately 22.2%, other business rates 8.9% and residential rates 11.9%, of total income from continuing operations.
-The City's property distribution is not conducive to achieving an equitable unimproved land valuebased tax, with 77% of residents on minimum rates, reflecting Sydney's high density living.
+The City's annual rates income represents 41.5% of Income from Continuing Operations (as reflected in the attached schedules of this plan for the 2024/25 year).
+CBD business rates represent approximately 21.2%, other business rates 9.0% and residential rates 11.4%, of total income from continuing operations.
+The City's property distribution is not conducive to achieving an equitable unimproved land valuebased tax, with 76% of residents on minimum rates, reflecting Sydney's high density living.
 However, these minimum rates do not produce a rate levy that reflects an individual owner's capacity to contribute to the cost of Local Government operations, nor their likely consumption of City services.

 The State Government constrains the growth of annual rate income for all councils by setting a general maximum rate increase.
-This 'rate cap', also referred to as the 'rate peg' is determined by the Independent Pricing and Regulatory Tribunal (IPART), as delegated by the Minister for Local Government, based upon the price movement of local government expenses, a productivity improvement (efficiency) factor, and other adjustments as IPART deems necessary.
+This 'rate cap', also referred to as the 'rate peg' is determined by the Independent Pricing and Regulatory Tribunal (IPART), as delegated by the Minister for Local Government.